 The university will also assemble the Critical Incident Management Team to make university related decisions.

 The Winthrop University Police Department will operate an Emergency Operations Center (EOC) located in the Facilities Operation Center.
-If the incident requires York County to open the Emergency Operations Center, the Vice President of Student Life or a designee will be represented in the York County EOC and/or will be in continuous communications with the Winthrop EOC.
+If the incident requires York County to open the Emergency Operations Center,

 If a disturbance occurs and seems to threaten the occupants of an area or a facility, report it immediately to Campus Police and take the following actions: